Rothenberg Ventures: Controversies

 The company's name was briefly changed to Frontier Tech Ventures, from September 2016 to February 2017.
 In October 2016, San Francisco's Planning Department received notification that the firm was operating from a building not properly permitted for use as general office space.
 The property, which was reportedly purchased in 2015 for $4.5 million, also housed co-working space for startup and portfolio companies, including Liquidspace.
 In late 2016, Rothenberg Ventures was mentioned in year-end stories about corporate crises by Bloomberg Businessweek, Forbes, and Business Insider.

-in 2018, Rothenburg filed a lawsuit against Silicon Valley Bank, which accuses them of negligence, deceit, fraud, and unfair business practices.
-The suit, which seeks a jury trial, alleges the bank "created the false appearance that the management company and Mr. Rothenberg had wrongfully misappropriated missions in investor funds."
+in 2018, Rothenberg filed a lawsuit against Silicon Valley Bank, which accuses them of negligence, deceit, fraud, and unfair business practices.
+The suit, which seeks a jury trial, alleges the bank "created the false appearance that the management company and Mr. Rothenberg had wrongfully misappropriated millions in investor funds."
 The firm intended to use the deposited fees as collateral for a loan, which it wanted to complete before the end of the year, according to the suit.
 On Dec.
 23, Rothenberg instructed the bank to set up an account owned by the 2015 investment fund for that purpose, according to the lawsuit, and the bank did so on the same day.
 The bank, however, didn't have enough time to complete its customary three-week internal control process before the year-end, the suit says.
 So it took a shortcut, the suit says, creating a new account owned by the management company without telling Rothenberg.

 On August 20, 2018, the SEC charged Mike Rothenberg and Rothenberg Ventures with fraud.
 Rothenberg settled the charges without admitting guilt, and has stepped down from his position.
 As part of the settlement, Rothenberg does not admit guilt but has agreed to be barred from the brokerage and investment advisory business with a right to reapply after five years.

 In August 2019, Deloitte completed a financial audit, resulting in the SEC seeking over $31m in penalties from Mike Rothenberg.
 In January 2020, Mike Rothenberg was ordered to pay $31.4 million to settle a court ruling favoring the SEC allegations.
 Rothenberg was found to have funneled millions of dollars from investors to support his flashy lifestyle, building a race car team, and to fund a virtual reality studio.

+The Department of Justice's news release states: "Magistrate Judge Westmore ordered Rothenberg released on $250,000 bond pending the outcome of the case.
+Rothenberg’s next appearance was scheduled for August 27, 2020, at 10:30 a.m.
+The case is being prosecuted by the Special Prosecutions Section of the U.S. Attorney’s Office.
+The case is being investigated by the FBI and IRS Criminal Investigations."